Guides

 |---|---|---|---|

-| Days 1-2 | Establish a small farm loop | Water, harvest, replant, store basics | Turning the whole yard into crops |
+| Days 1-2 | Build a small farm loop | Water, harvest, replant, store basics | Turning every available tile into crops |

-| Days 3-4 | Move one chapter task forward | Keep one optional side task nearby | Chasing every marker on the map |
+| Days 3-4 | Move one main objective forward | Keep one side task that sits nearby | Chasing every marker on the map |

-| Days 5-6 | Test yokai utility with purpose | Use forms for distance, access, or gathering | Transforming without a destination |
+| Days 5-6 | Test yokai utility with a route | Use forms for distance, access, or gathering | Transforming with no destination |

-| Day 7 | Review bottlenecks | Plan next crop, storage, and quest route | Selling first-copy materials for quick cash |
+| Day 7 | Review the save | Check crop, quest, storage, and villager bottlenecks | Selling first-copy materials for quick cash |

 Daily Rhythm